nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/datalens_deploy/datalens_deploy.md

 # Data Lens - Deploy & Basic Configuration
 ## Overview

+In an era where massive scale is the norm, gaining insights and understanding the data that your infrastructure is hosting is critical.
+That is why Nutanix Data Lens provides deep insights, analytics, and greater visibility for your data on Nutanix Files.
+It also provides audit trails to track file access over time and ransomware protection to prevent against cyber attacks.
+Easy to use dashboards and customizable reporting provide deeper insight into the data.

 In this exercise you will enable Data Lens and experience auditing & ransomware protection; and trigger a ransomware event.

 ## Login to Data Lens